hutt/spectre/README.md

 **The main files are:**

-- `default.hbs` - The main template file
+- `default.hbs` - The parent template file, which includes your global header/footer
-- `home.hbs` - Used for the home page
+- `home.hbs` - The homepage
-- `index.hbs` - Used for the blog page
+- `index.hbs` - The main template to generate a list of posts
-- `post.hbs` - Used for individual posts
+- `post.hbs` - The template used to render individual posts
 - `page.hbs` - Used for individual pages
-- `tag.hbs` - Used for tag archives
+- `tag.hbs` - Used for tag archives, eg. "all posts tagged with `news`"
+- `author.hbs` - Used for author archives, eg. "all posts written by Jamie"

-One neat trick is that you can also create custom one-off templates just by adding the slug of a page to a template file.
+One neat trick is that you can also create custom one-off templates by adding the slug of a page to a template file.
 For example:

-- `page-about.hbs` - Custom template for the `/about/` page
+- `page-about.hbs` - Custom template for an `/about/` page
 - `tag-news.hbs` - Custom template for `/tag/news/` archive
+- `author-ines.hbs` - Custom template for `/author/ines/` archive

 # Routes

 This website offers a onepager homepage as well as a blog.
 You'll need to update your routes in order to make the homepage work.

-This is the content of the [routes.yaml file](routes.yaml):
+This is how your [routes.yaml file](routes.yaml) could look like:
 ```yaml
 routes:
   /: